seemethere/terriblecode/content/blog/deploying-static-sites-with-ssl.md

 Serving the site is fairly simple once you generate the static pages.

-For this I have another couple of Makefile targets:
+For this I have a couple of Makefile targets:

 **/infra/Makefile**
 ```Makefile